-Logistics and supply chain professionals integrate and optimise all the steps required to deliver the right product to the right customer at the right time.
+Logistics and supply chain professionals integrate and optimise all the steps required to deliver the right product, to the right customer, at the right time.
 In other words, they ensure that the customers’ product needs are met.

-The job market in logistics and supply chain is taking off at a rapid rate — making job opportunities available for those who are interested in working in this field (and have the necessary skills to do so).
+The job market in logistics and supply chain is taking off at a rapid rate — making job opportunities available for those who are interested in working in this field (and who have the necessary skills to do so).

 As in any other field, some careers in logistics and supply chain management are in greater demand, or are more rewarding, than others.

 Here are 4 of the top careers in logistics and supply chain management:

 Demand Planning Analyst

 A demand planning analyst is responsible for managing stock levels and purchasing goods, as well as for analysing the inventory and billing processes.
 When you carry too much or too little inventory in a business, it often has negative consequences — which is why having a demand planning analyst is so important.

 This role involves plenty of quantitative analysis, so if you are interested in a career in demand planning analysis, you need to make sure that you have the necessary skills in mathematics.